-Quick and easy strawberry coulis makes perfect fruity topping that will liven up any dessert or even your breakfast.
-Drizzle this thick & decadent strawberry sauce and enjoy!
+Quick and easy strawberry sauce recipe made with just 3 ingredients!
+This fruit coulis makes perfect topping that will liven up any dessert or even your breakfast.

-If there is one thing you make with strawberries this summer, this super quick and easy recipe for strawberry coulis should be IT!
+If there is one thing you make with strawberries this summer, this super quick and easy recipe for strawberry coulis or strawberry sauce should be IT!

 ✔️ Why should you make it?

 - Great for making ahead of time as keeps really well.

 - It easily transforms any dessert or even breakfast into something special.

 - Perfect for using up summer glut of strawberries.